jmLei/messenger2/README.md

 # Dependencies

 Node.js
-- sqlite3 package used to connect SQLite database to Node.js.
+- mongoose package used to connect to interact with MongoDB